-SPERCs are a refinement of Environmental Release Categories, or ERCs, which are the REACH use descriptors defined from an environmental perspective.
-They also have sets of default release factors that may be used for first-tier exposure assessments.
+SpERCs are a refinement of the Environmental Release Categories, or ERCs, which are the REACH use descriptors defined from an environmental perspective.
+ERCs have sets of default emission values such as release factors that may be used for the first-tier environmental exposure assessment.
 These release factors, however, are often unrealistically conservative.
-That is why we developed SPERCs for uses applicable to the solvents’ industry.
+Sector-specific SpERCs have therefore been developed by ESIG for a more accurate estimation of emissions associated with the uses applicable to the solvents’ industry.

-SPERCs are described in factsheets, with quantitative release factors to air, water and soil for use in exposure assessment tools such as ECETOC’s TRA, CHESAR and the Petrorisk tool.
-SPERC Factsheets also provide descriptive information on the conditions under which the release factors apply.
-Further information on how SPERC values, such as release factors, were derived, is provided in a background document coming soon.
+SpERCs are described in factsheets, containing quantitative release factors to air, water and soil to be integrated into exposure assessment tools such as ECETOC’s TRA, Chesar, EUSES and Concawe’s Petrorisk.
+The SpERC Factsheets also provide descriptive information on the conditions under which the release factors apply.
+Background documents provide further information on how the refined SpERC emission values were derived.

-SPERCs also enable the conditions of use to be described in a standardised manner for communication in the supply chain.
-Visit the Cefic website for an overview table of association activities related to SPERCs (e.g. development of SPERCs or use maps).
+SpERCs also enable the conditions of use to be described in a standardised manner for communication in the supply chain.

 ENVIRONMENT GES TEMPLATES

 - Determine the appropriate GES title for your use and select the corresponding SPERC from the GES Title and the Use Mapping Index.

 - Find the relevant SPERC factsheet and determine which SubSPERC is required according to the physical properties (vapour pressure and water solubility) of your substance.

 SPERCs may be used in various environmental safety assessment tools described below.

 - ECETOC-TRA and EASY TRA: Insert the relevant uses, tonnage, PNECs and substance properties into the tool, along with the correct selection of SPERCs.
 When this step is complete, select advanced batch calculations in the ECETOC TRAv3 tool to generate exposure estimates and the environmental Risk Characterisation Ratios (RCR)..